pumanzor/modbus/USR-TCP232-304/Readme.md

 3.- RS485 Reles

 4.- A MQTT instance to send and receive messages by an web application to take remote control

+To achieve this on Raspberry pi you must to install pymodbus library

+pip install pymodbus